byte-physics/igortest/docu/sphinx/source/examples.rst

 This test suite shows the use of test assertions for waves.

-The type of a waves can be checked with :cpp:func:`CHECK_EQUAL_WAVES` and binary flags for the :ref:`flags_testwave_minor` and :ref:`flags_testwave_major`.
+The type of a wave can be checked with :cpp:func:`CHECK_EQUAL_WAVES` and binary flags for the :ref:`flags_testwave_minor` and :ref:`flags_testwave_major`.
 All flags are defined in :ref:`flags_testwave` and can be concatenated as shown in line 45.
 If the comparison is done against such a